phaag/nfdump/README.md

 #### Building on Ubuntu 18.04 LTS

-Make sure, you have autotools 2.71 installed.
+Make sure you have autotools 2.71 installed.

 ```sh
 sudo apt-get install clang-10